 My calling is to meet Christ in the poor.
 I feel enriched and fulfilled by this ministry.
 The Little Sisters are wounded people working with wounded people.
 We live community and enter into the surrounding community sharing Christ’s unconditional love for them.

 Before entering, I worked at a nursing home (St. Francis in Fond du Lac, WI), taught third grade, and did mission work in Kentucky.

-Currently, I am assistant to Sr. Connie Ladd.
+Currently, I am the community Superior.
 I am involved with vocations and the Village of Hope (transitional housing for women and children) where I serve on the Board of Directors and various committees.
 I also help to get rooms ready for new residents and as needed.

 I believe there are seven traits needed when considering a vocation to religious life:

 1. Healthy; 2.
 Happy; 3.
 Honest; 4.
 Humble; 5.
 Holy (aspire to be); 6.
 Humor (sense of); 7.
 Hospitality (to others and to the poor).

 The Catholic Extension Society magazine article about Sr. Mary Elizabeth initially called me.
 First visit I was smitten… humanity, hospitality, humor and love of the Lord in the poor.